singledigit/devops-bootcamp/configuration/iam.md

 3. Choose the *Custom Password* option for *Console Password*.
 4. Fill in your *Password*.
 5. Uncheck *Require Password Reset*.
+6. Be sure and save your *Username* and P*assword somewhere where you can get it

 ## Step 2: Set permissions
 1. Click the *Create Group* button.